angularsen/roslyn-analyzers/README.md

 Collection of useful Roslyn analyzers and code fixes.

 ## ObjectInitializer_AssignAll
-Diagnostic error if there are unassigned members in an object initializer.
+Diagnostic error if there are unassigned members in an object initializer and a code fix to add the missing ones.

 This is particularly useful when mapping between types, such as DTO types and database entity types.
 It ensures you don't forget to update the mapping when a new property is added or refactored.

 I previously used [AutoMapper](http://automapper.org/) to help with that, but now I can finally go back to good old object initializers that in my experience are easier to set up and as performant as can be.